 Description: This course is open to only those senior MLT students who have successfully completed AHS 207.
 Duration 15 weeks.
 Students assigned to area hospitals or laboratories will complete the balance of their clinical training.
+SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Summer

-AHS 212 - Respiratory Care Clinical I

-Description: Comprehensive clinical practicum at an affiliating hospital.
-The student will practice clinically the procedures learned during AHS 311, AHS312, AHS 313, and AHS 104.
+AHS 212 - Respiratory Care Clinical I Prerequisites: AHS 313 Description: Comprehensive clinical practicum at an affiliating hospital.
+The student will practice clinically the procedures learned during AHS 311, AHS 312, AHS 313, and AHS 104.
 (40 clinical hours per week for 5 weeks).
 Registration is limited to students enrolled in the Respiratory Therapy program.
 Lab fee applies.